TastyVeggy/macaque/hw/sim/README.md

 ```
 ## Running Simulations

+### Environment Setup
+The simulation scripts rely on Xilinx Vivado tools.
+* Recommended: source your Vivado settings64.sh before running.
+This sets the `XILINX_VIVADO` enviornment variable automatically.
+You will likely need it to run vivado anyways.
+* Fallback: If the variable is not found, the script defaults to:
+    `/opt/Xilinx/Vivado/2025.2` (as can be found in `run_sim.sh`)

+#### Prerequisites
+- Vivado ML Edition v2025.2 (Artix-7 device support) for xsim
+- Python 3.12 with cocotb, verilator 5.048

 The simulation environment automatically detects available tests based on the file extensions present in the tb/ subfolders.

 Run make without arguments to see a menu of detected testbenches and their supported modes:
 ```bash
 make
 ```

 ### Running a specific simulation
 Use the `TB` variable to specify the folder name and `MODE` to choose the engine.